premAI-io/state-of-open-source-ai/models.md

   ```

 - Uses a [vocabulary of 262k tokens](https://twitter.com/suchenzang/status/1700214181772013762), built using a unigram sentencepiece model.
-- It's a skinnier, deeper model than Llama-2-7B.
+- Architecture is skinnier and deeper than Llama-2-7B.
 - They developed an [improved version of FlashAttention](https://www.adept.ai/blog/flashier-attention).
 - Inference optimisations possible.
 - In the model architecture it uses: